 Written assessments (e.g., Case write-up, Reflective Journaling Assignment) are due 7 consecutive calendar days following the clinical encounter.
 For example, an assignment from a session on a Tuesday will be due the following Tuesday at 23:59 SK unless otherwise noted in Canvas.
 Respect for due dates is a component of professionalism and is assessed as such.

 COURSE POLICY FOR SUCCESSFUL COMPLETION & REMEDIATION

 Completion

-In order to successfully complete the course for the purposes of promotion, students must complete all assessments and be successful in each of the three course pillars outlined below:
+In order to successfully complete the course for the purposes of promotion, students must complete all assessments and be successful in all three of the components below: